patelmeet02/anemia/README.md

 ### Prerequisites

-- Python 3.8 or higher
+- Python 3.8-3.11 (Python 3.12 has compatibility issues with some packages)
 - pip (Python package installer)

 ### Installation